Harry-Hopkinson/Chess-with-Networking/README.md

 - server.py

 You will also need to run server.py on some kind of server.
 After that you can launch two instances of game from anywhere to play online chess.

-# Known Bugs:
-- Checkmate does not work, if you loose or win you will need to end the game by hitting "q" or quitting the program with the x button.
-- Very rare bug where a certain move will crash the game
-- No en passant Pawn Rule